 More options for sore nipples

-If you’ve checked your attachment and you still have sore nipples, don’t give up just yet.
+If you’ve checked your baby’s attachment and you still have sore nipples, don’t give up just yet.

 The problem of sore nipples doesn’t usually last, and there are more things you can try:

 - Try to trigger your let-down before your baby attaches to the breast.
-Damaged nipples hurt most at the beginning of the feed, before your milk lets down.
-The pain usually eases when the milk is flowing.
-To trigger your let-down, you could try looking at your sleeping baby, thinking about a tender moment, or massaging your breast with a warm, wet cloth.
+Damaged nipples hurt most before your milk lets down, and pain usually eases when the milk is flowing.
+To trigger your let-down, try looking at your sleeping baby, taking slow and deep breaths, thinking about a tender moment, and massaging your breast while gently rolling your nipple between your fingers.